OpenSourceNPRCommunity/NPRCommunityAndroidApp/README.md

 - [X] Debug Version Check option
 - Add time and date of podcast to queue and fragment info
 - Add size of file to queue
+- Check for internet and timeout, display errors for HTTP Calls

 ### Long Term not as important goals, but have been on my mind...